NREL/BioReactorDesign/docs/source/meshing.rst

 Boundaries are defined with three types, ``top``, ``bottom`` and ``lateral``

-In the case of sparger walls shown below with the red lines
+For example, if one wants to create a boundary calles ``wall_sparger``, shown below as the red lines

 .. figure:: https://raw.githubusercontent.com/NREL/BioReactorDesign/main/assets/schematicSpargerWalls.png
      :width: 50%